 While it is a relatively new field within IT – the movement started to form cohesion between 2007 and 2008 – DevOps is an area of enormous growth and opportunity.

 According to Global Market Insights, the future of the field is bright.
-In 2019, the size of the DevOps market exceeded $4 billion, and it is projected to grow at a compound annual growth rate of over 20% by 2026, making it worth $8 billion.
+In 2022, the size of the DevOps market exceeded $8 billion, and it is projected to grow at a compound annual growth rate of over 20% from 2024 to 2032.

 So what is DevOps?
 It is a function that sits between and streamlines two traditionally siloed areas: IT operations and software development.